garvenshen/swquota/README.md

     paste.filter_factory = swquota:filter_factory
     #cache_timeout = 60

-4) Make sure that the proxy uses memcache.

-    [filter:cache]
-    use = egg:swift#memcache
-    memcache_servers = 127.0.0.1:11211

-5) Restart your proxy server:
+4) Restart your proxy server:

     swift-init proxy reload

-6) If you want to force a quota on an account you have to set it as reseller.
+5) If you want to force a quota on an account you have to set it as reseller.
 For example:

     swift -U reseller:reseller -K reseller --os-storage-url=https://127.0.0.1/v1/AUTH_account-name post -m bytes-limit:10000